PC George's party likely to merge with BJP, talks in Delhi today

-Kottayam: The Kerala Janapaksham (Secular) party led by P C George may merge with the Bharatiya Janata Party (BJP) ahead of the general elections.
-PC George, Shone George and George Joseph Kakkanad will hold talks with the BJP in Delhi on Tuesday to finalise matters.
-Prakash Javadekar and V Muraleedharan are likely to participate in the discussion.
+Kottayam: The Kerala Janapaksham (Secular) party led by P C George merged with the Bharatiya Janata Party (BJP) on Wednesday.
+PC George, his son Shone George and George Joseph Kakkanad joined the BJP in a meeting at Delhi.
+Union Ministers V Muraleedharan, Rajeev Chandrasekhar and BJP leader in-charge of Kerala unit Prakash Javadekar attended the event.

 "Our party members wish for this merger.
 India is fortunate have one of the best prime ministers in its history.
 Party activists have opined that we should support him.
 Seat is not the priority here.
 If BJP asks me to compete I shall.
 If not, that is also fine.
-We are hoping to arrive at a decision before the Lok Sabha polls," PC George said ahead of the meeting.
+We are hoping to arrive at a decision before the Lok Sabha polls," PC George had said ahead of a meeting with BJP leaders on Tuesday.

-"We had appointed a 5-member committee to explore the NDA merger.
-Three members from this committee are in Delhi today," he added.

 Last December, the leader had announced his plans to join the National Democratic Alliance led by the BJP.
 According to earlier reports, he was keen to contest from the Pathanamthitta Lok Sabha constituency under the NDA ticket in the upcoming elections.